 But recycled Christmas trees are helping the residents fight back.
 Since 1991, more than 800,000 trees have been used to stabilize the coastline and preserve the wetlands for the future.
 Check to see if your area has a local scheme for protecting the environment with recycled trees.

 During Hurricane Sandy, half a million cubic yards of sand were washed away from the sand dunes at Long Beach, New York, reducing their height by up to five feet in places.
 More than 3,000 trees were laid on the dunes to prevent further loss.

 The tree branches catch the sand as it’s blown around, helping to bind and repair the dunes.
 States such as North Carolina, South Carolina, and Florida have permanent sand dune management schemes using Christmas tree recycling, so check out what’s local to you.

 Birds have it tough in the winter months, so why not use your tree as a bird feeder?
 Stand it in a large container (sink the container in the ground if you prefer the natural look) and festoon the branches with bird treats.
 Nut feeders are always welcome, but you could also add fat balls, bread holders, and seed dispensers.
 It also makes a great eco-friendly gift!

 Create a habitat for fish

 If you have a pond in your backyard, your fish will love a custom-made hiding place created from your old tree.
-Cut the branches into a suitable lengths and sink them into your pond to make a sheltered areas for your fish to hide.
-Newly hatched babies will especially appreciate dense undergrowth to stop them becoming a tasty meal for a larger fish and the branches will also release nutrients as they decompose.
+Cut the branches into suitable lengths and sink them into your pond to make sheltered areas for your fish to hide.
+Newly hatched babies will especially appreciate dense undergrowth to stop them becoming a tasty meal for a larger fish, and the branches will also release nutrients as they decompose.

 Give spawning salmon a boost